CodeURJC-DAW-2019-20/PadelVersus/README.md

 Contains two list.
 One for the latest matches and another one for the next matches shown in a slider where you can navigate through next days.
 #### SpecificMatch
 #### Teams
-Contains a slider where you can navigate between tournaments to see which teams are inscribed in them
+Contains a slider where you can navigate between tournaments to see which teams are inscribed in them.
 #### SpecificTeam
+A page where the team logo, the team name and its two members are shown.
+Below this information we find statistics about the team.
 #### Player/User
 #### Registration Tournament
 ### Flow Diagram